-- Steve Hall is a GIS Analyst at North East Water.
+- Steve Hall is a GIS Analyst at Abzeco Ecological Consultants in Victoria.

-- Mélanie A. Hamel is a research consultant for CNRS CRIOBE, and an adjunct research fellow with the ARC Centre of Excellence for Coral Reef Studies.
+- Mélanie A. Hamel is a casual GIS teacher at Murdoch University, a Research Consultant, and an Adjunct Research Fellow with the ARC Centre of Excellence for Coral Reef Studies.

-- Christina Hicks is a Lecturer at Lancaster University.
+- Christina Hicks is a Professor in the Political Ecology group at Lancaster University’s Environment Centre.

-- Johnathan Kool is a Researcher at Geoscience Australia.
+- Johnathan Kool is a Researcher in the Australian Antarctic Division.

-- Rafael Magris works at Instituto Chico Mendes de Conservação da Biodiversidade.
+- Rafael Magris is an Environmental Analyst at the Instituto Chico Mendes de Conservação da Biodiversidade.

-- Morena Mills is a Senior Lecturer at Imperial College London.
+- Morena Mills is a Senior Lecturer in Environmental Social Science at Imperial College London.

-- Ben Reid is an Urban Planner at AECOM.
+- Ben Reid is a Principal Planner at Transport for NSW.

 - April Reside is a Postdoctoral Research Fellow at the University of Queensland.